iotaledger/goshimmer/docs/003-markers.md

 ## Implementation details
 In the following we describe some of the functions in more detail.

 ### Normalization of the referenced PMs and Sequences

-Messages can have markers from different sequences in PM list and FM list, the order and referenced relationship among sequences are important for example when it comes to inheriting the PM list from parents.
+Messages can have markers from different sequences in `PM` list and `FM` list, the order and referenced relationship among sequences are important for example when it comes to inheriting the `PM` list from parents.
 Thus, we need to track these sequences.

 When a new sequence is created we check the parent marker' sequences with the function `normalizeMarkers()` in order from high to low rank.
-In this function, we remove those PMs that it's belonging sequence is referenced by others.
+In this function, we remove those `PM`s that it's belonging sequence is referenced by others.

-An example is **msg 10** in the figure, $[0,2], [1,1], [2,3]$ are PMs to be considered to inherit. $[2,3]$ is the first marker to check, since it has the highest sequence rank.
-We select the parent sequences of $[2,3]$, which are $0$ and $1$, and the referenced PMs therein.
-Next any PMs that are already referenced can be removed.
+An example is **msg 10** in the figure above, $[0,2], [1,1], [2,3]$ are `PM`s to be considered to inherit. $[2,3]$ is the first marker to check, since it has the highest sequence rank.
+We select the parent sequences of $[2,3]$, which are $0$ and $1$, and the referenced `PM`s therein.
+Next any `PM`s that are already referenced can be removed.
 This results in that the PMs of **msg 10** is $[2,3]$ only.

 In the following we show an implementation of  `normalizeMarkers()`, which returns the markers and sequences that will be inherited from a message.
 ```go